tildearrow/furnace/doc/3-pattern/effects.md

 ## panning

-Not all chips support these effects.
+not all chips support these effects.

 - `08xy`: **Set panning.** changes stereo volumes independently. `x` is the left channel and `y` is the right one.
 - `88xy`: **Set rear panning.** changes rear channel volumes independently. `x` is the rear left channel and `y` is the rear right one.